For High School Teachers and Counselors

 What if a student does not meet the academic requirements for Honors College admission?
 Students who do not meet these requirements upon matriculation can still apply to join the Honors College as a current student, based upon their college GPA.

 Invitations to interview for fellowships will go out in mid-February each year.
-If you have a student who is invited to interview, we encourage both you and the student to read through our Fellowship Weekend website to learn more about what to expect at the event and how best to prepare.
+If you have a student who is invited to interview, we encourage both you and the student to read through our Fellowship Interview website to learn more about what to expect at the event and how best to prepare.

 The Honors College has a number of “tips” blog posts designed to help students with the admissions process.
 These include blog posts on: